How to outsource content writers

 Publish a clear and detailed job listing

-Whether you pick a content agency or go the direct hire route, you have to publish detailed briefs.
-Some essential things to include are:
+Whether you pick an agency or hire direct, post a detailed brief.
+Some key things to include are:

 - A title